-This does not go for everyone, but it is common that we bypass our home and its surroundings because it may not seem as extravagant as a French caste or swimming in the Mexican cenotes, but it may be, because sometimes when you really look around you find something like this…
+This does not go for everyone, but it is common that we bypass our home and its surroundings because it may not seem as extravagant as a French castle or swimming in the Mexican cenotes, but it may be, because sometimes when you really look around you find something like this…

 Think about it… the places that are home to French castles and Mexican cenotes are also home to hundreds or thousands of people who may be looking at your home as a dream destination.
 This goes for people all around the world!

 Growing up in Newcastle, Australia I have seen and heard my fair share of complaints about how much of a ‘boring’ and ‘ugly’ place it is as well as numerous Facebook and Instagram posts captioned, ‘Get me away’, some even being creative and changing the location to ‘Spewcastle’.